andreiw/prephv/README.md

 are considered fun and crucial...anyway...

-It's a 64-bit LE ``hypervisor'', running a single 32-bit LE VM, with the intention of modelling some as of yet unknown PReP machine...eventually hopefully enough to BSOD inside the Windows NT 4.0 PowerPC kernel.
+It's a 64-bit LE ``hypervisor'', running a single 32-bit LE VM, with the intention of modelling some simple PReP machine...eventually hopefully enough to BSOD inside the Windows NT 4.0 PowerPC kernel.
+Today we pretend to be a Power Series 440 (6015) aka Sandalfoot, albeit with a 604 instead of a 601.
+This was an arbitrary choice, as I am nowhere near modelling any real I/O.

 PReP is a long dead specification for consumer-ish PowerPC servers and workstations, that basically amounted to a